What to Know Before Going Vegan

 And you still need animal poop to make healthy soil.
 No one talks about this, but when you don’t have animal poop, you have to mine sources of nitrogen and we are rapidly running out of this resource.
 Artificial fertilizers throw off the soil’s ecosystem and you end up with unbalanced microbes, flooding, and erosion problems.

 In contrast, you can graze cattle on natural land that does not require habitat destruction or irrigation – basically land that is not well-suited for farming.
-If we eat a lot less meat, but higher quality meat, and we eat butter and eggs, our health and lifespan improve, we have more natural spaces, and everybody wins.
+If we eat a lot less meat, but higher quality meat, and we eat butter and eggs, we have more natural spaces, and everybody wins.

 This will require distributed food production which is the real issue here.
 As I write this, my sheep are grazing 20 feet away from me.
 I grow all of my own food when I am at home, with a few exceptions like white rice.